-Nearly two-thirds of couples say they place a priority on entertaining their guests, and that expense can rival the cost of the engagement ring ($5,764 on average).
+Nearly two-thirds of couples say they place a priority on entertaining their guests, says The Knot’s 2017 Real Wedding Study.
+And that expense can rival the cost of the engagement ring ($5,680 on average).

-Instead, 40 percent are shelling out for what’s called “custom guest entertainment.”
-This is nearly four times the amount who did in 2009.
+Instead, 40% are shelling out for what’s called “custom guest entertainment.”
+That’s nearly four times the amount who did in 2009.